Pelican Bay camping area

 Generators: Only low decibel generators up to 2.0Kva are permitted.
 Turn generators off after 9pm.

-Essentials to bring: Drinking water, portable toilet, rubbish bags, insect repellent, fuel or gas stove first-aid kit, sunscreen, sand pegs.
+Essentials to bring: Drinking water, portable toilet, rubbish bags, insect repellent, fuel or gas stove first aid kit, sunscreen, sand pegs.

-- For campfires bring clean, untreated firewood such as milled timber off-cuts.
+- For camp fires bring clean, untreated firewood such as milled timber off-cuts.

 Mobile phone coverage: Intermittent.